bqkode/binance-mate-mcp/README.md

 4. **Important**: Only enable "Read" permissions for security
 5. Save your API key and secret securely

-## Configuration for Different Platforms
+## Configuration for AI Applications

 ### Claude Desktop